 If there is a place you should not be missing during a trip across Central America, that’s Lake Atitlan, Guatemala.
 Set in the extinct crater of a volcano, and surrounded by yet more volcanoes, Lake Atitlan measures 130.1 square km.
-It will capture your heart with its unique vibe; the gorgeous views; the indigenous communities still living a traditional lifestyle; the unique traditions of the many small villages (there are a whopping 11!).
+It will capture your heart with its unique vibe; the gorgeous views; the indigenous communities still living a traditional lifestyle; and the unique traditions of the many small villages (there are 11!).

 In the local Nahuatl language, Atitlan means “between the waters” – indeed “atl” means water, and “titlan” means between.
-However, a more romantica interpretation suggests that the name actually means “the place where the rainbow gets its colors.”
+However, a more romantic interpretation suggests that the name actually means “the place where the rainbow gets its colors.”
 And it’s easy to believe this is the original meaning – because this is, indeed, a very colorful place.

 The Best Things To Do In Lake Atitlan, Guatemala

 Get to grips with San Pedro village and its medicinal herbs

 Situated on the southwest shore of the lake, San Pedro la Laguna is one of the most important villages in the region.
 The most important sight there is the Iglesia católica, St. Peter’s Church – a blinding-white church that has seen much damage because of fires, earthquakes and has been rebuilt several times.
 You will find it at the end of a pretty courtyard, with a stone path leading to it.
 Just keep in mind the church is closed during lunch hours (so from 12:00 to 2:00 pm) but other than that it’s pretty much open all the time, and free to visit.